-YEAR 12 STUDENT & PARENT/GUARDIAN AGREEMENT
+YEAR 12 STUDENT & PARENT / GUARDIAN AGREEMENT

-I have read the Fairfield High School Student Assessment Policy Handbook and understand that:
+I have read the Fairfield High School Year 12 Assessment Handbook (2023 - 2024) and understand that:

-- all assessment, including informal tasks such as classwork and homework will be used in assessing my progress - regular attendance plays an integral role in my ability to meet course requirements and learning outcomes in each of my subjects - I must sign to acknowledge receipt of an assessment task every time I receive anotification. - I must keep a copy of all tasks I submit - I must ensure that I receive a receipt upon submission of my task - all work submitted by me is entirely my own work - I must meet all assessment deadlines as set out in the schedules for each of my subjects - If I miss an assessment task due to illness, I will provide the Head Teacher with a doctor's certificate (not backdated) on the first day of my return to school - if there is no valid reason supported by appropriate documentation for missing a task, I will receive a zero mark for that task and an 'N' Award Determination letter will be sent home.
-The task must still be completed in order to meet course outcomes - if I receive an 'N' Determination letter, I am aware that I may attend the Homework Centre on Tuesday, Wednesday or Thursday afternoons until the task is completed - if I receive two 'N' Determination letters in a course, I will have an interview with the Deputy Principal and my parent/guardian to discuss the issue
+- all assessment, including informal tasks such as classwork and homework will be used in assessing my progress - regular attendance plays an integral role in my ability to meet course requirements and learning outcomes in each of my subjects - I must sign to acknowledge receipt of an assessment task every time I receive anotification. - I must keep a copy of all tasks I submit - I must ensure that I receive a receipt upon submission of my task - all work submitted by me is entirely my own work - I must meet all assessment deadlines as set out in the schedules for each of my subjects - If I miss an assessment task due to illness, I will provide the Head Teacher with a doctor's certificate (not backdated) on the first day of my return to school - if there is no valid reason supported by appropriate documentation for missing a task, I will receive a zero mark for that task and an 'N' Award warning letter will be sent home.
+The task must still be completed in order to meet course outcomes and to resolve the N Award Warning - if I receive an 'N' Warning letter, I am aware that I may attend the Homework Centre on Tuesday, Wednesday or Thursday afternoons until the task is completed - if I receive two 'N' Warning letters in a course, I will have an interview with the Deputy Principal and my parent/guardian to discuss the issue - if I receive one or more N Award Warnings, I am at risk of not meeting eligibility requirement for a HSC

+X

-I understand that failure to meet my obligations as a student of Fairfield High School may compromise my HSC year.
+I understand that failure to mee t my obligations as a student of Fairfield High n School may compromise my HSC.

-I understand and accept the conditions and guidelines set out in this handbook.
+I understand and accept the co nditions and guidelines set out in this handbo ook.

-Student name:
+Student name: Year:

-Year: Year:

-Date:

-Student signature:
+Student signature: Date:

+discussed it with my child.
+I und I will support my child in meeting ceived and read the Year 12 Assessment derstand and accept the conditions and guide g their obligations as a student of Fairfield Hig r progression into the following year.
+I will ma elines set out in this handbook.
+Ih School and I understand that failure

 Parent/Guardian Name:

-I acknowledge that I have received and read the Term 4, 2022 - Term 3, 2023 Assessment Policy Handbook and have discussed it with my child.
-I understand and accept the conditions and guidelines set out in this handbook.

-I will support my child in meeting their obligations as a student of Fairfield High School and I understand that failure to do so may compromise their progression into the following year.
-I will make travel arrangements for my child at 5pm after the Homework Centre.

 Parent/Guardian Signature: Date:

-Please return slip to the Deputy Principal or place it in the box for your relevant year.
+Please return slip to the Deputy Principal or place it in the box for your releva ant vear